 For many years, we’ve used natural gas to heat our homes and businesses, and to generate power whenever we needed it.
 When natural gas is burnt, it provides heat energy.
 But a waste product alongside water is carbon dioxide (CO2), which when released into the atmosphere contributes to climate change.

-Hydrogen can play a key role in the decarbonization of the global energy system and in realizing global climate targets, as using hydrogen only produces water vapour as waste product.
+Hydrogen can play a key role in the decarbonisation of the global energy system and in realising global climate targets, as using hydrogen only produces water vapour as waste product.
 It can be used as green energy carrier and used as feedstock.